-- S. stercoralis : less than 6 months;
+- S. stercoralis: less than 6 months;

-- A.caninum, A. braziliense, A. tubaeforme, U. stenocephala: 6 to 12 weeks;
+- A.caninum, A. braziliense: 6 to 12 weeks;

-- T. canis, T. leonina : 2 to 6 weeks;
+- T. canis.
+T. leonina: 2 to 6 weeks:

-- D. caninum : 3 months or older;
+- D. caninum: 3 months or older:

-- Mesocestoides spp.: 8 weeks or older;
+- Mesocestoides spp.: 8 weeks or older:

-- U. stenocephala and T. vulpis : older canines can be used.
+- T. vulpis: dogs older than 6 months can be used.

 Naturally infected animals are selected based on egg output or expelled proglottids for gastrointestinal parasites, and parasitological and/or immunological methods for D. immitis.
-They should be assigned to each group and replicated using an adequate method that should be described in the final report.
-Replications should cover each factor that may have an impact on the final evaluation of the effectiveness of the formulation.
+Randomization to treatment group should be performed using an adequate method that should be described in the protocol and final report.
+Blocking should only be employed if it is expected to reduce residual error in the study.
+If blocking is used, blocks should be included as a random effect in the statistical model.
+Nevertheless, blocking is not always the most appropriate method for reducing residual error.
+Alternative methods may therefore be considered e.g. a suitably selected covariate.
 Animal housing, feeding and care should follow strict requirements of welfare for canines.
 Animals should be acclimated for at least 7 days to the experimental facilities and personnel.
 Animals should be monitored daily to determine adverse reactions.